 In an increasingly complex and challenging world, knowledge and expertise beyond a single discipline is valuable for 21st-century engineers.

 During your first two years you'll study modules across all disciplines and look at engineering in an interdisciplinary context.
-At the end of year two, you'll choose a specialism from one of the following 11 streams:
+At the end of year two, you'll choose a specialism from one of our subjects, covering a range of engineering fields.

 We also offer a non-specialist stream, allowing you to continue studying a variety of disciplines.